 Sentry’s Indianapolis metro office operates in Marion, Hamilton, Boone and Hancock Counties as well as portions of Shelby, Johnson, Morgan, Hendricks and Madison Counties.
 Some of the largest cities where Sentry manages communities include Indianapolis, Carmel, Greenwood, Fishers, Lawrence, Westfield, Avon and Noblesville.

 The Indianapolis neighborhood Sentry Management office contributes significantly to the Central Indiana economy.
 The office has 7 employees and has a direct local impact, primarily from operations and payroll, of $1.4 million annually.
 When considering both direct and indirect contributions to the local economy, the total annual impact totals nearly $7 million.

-Amber Johnson is Division Manager for Indianapolis.
+Jane Scully is Vice President for Indianapolis.
 Each Sentry Manager in the Indianapolis office completes over 20 hours per year in professional development and education to keep current on issues relating to HOAs.
 Managers average over 7 years in association management experience.

 CommunityPro® is an easy way to make payments, access association documents, view account history, stay informed and more.